cruising-altitude/SimpleModern/README.md

 ## Highlights

-+ An uncluttered look and feel for effective delivery of content, nspired by the design language found in the Microsoft 365 back-end admin functions
++ An uncluttered look and feel for effective delivery of content, inspired by the Microsoft 365 back-end admin functions
 + A screen-specific menu structure that can be collapsed and expanded on demand
 + Any number of items in the menu (although a maximum of 6 or 7 per screen is recommended)
 + Full use of the user's screen real estate with no letterboxing or wasted space